pBread/conversation-relay-echo-back/README.md

 ### Analyze the Turn Gap

-Download the recording file.
-The URL should have been printed to your terminal.

-Open the file in a tool like Audacity.
-Simply measure the gap between the speaking turns.
-That is your turn-gap latency.
+After your call, the server logs a download link to the recording.
+Download it and open the file in Audacity or another audio editor.

+To measure latency:

+1. Zoom in on the waveform until you can clearly see the start and end of each speech segment.
+2. Identify the point where you stop speaking (end of your waveform).
+3. Find the point where the echoed playback begins (start of Twilio’s TTS waveform).
+4. Use Audacity’s selection tool to measure the time gap between those two points.

+That measured gap is your turn-gap latency — the actual round-trip time of the full audio pipeline (STT → application → TTS → network).